 Erasmus+ for RCS Students

 RCS students have the opportunity to apply to study at one of the Conservatoire’s many partner institutions as part of their programme of study.
-Commonly known as ‘mobility’, students are permitted to study in Europe in either term 1 or terms 2 and 3.
-Mobility in the first or final year of a student’s programme of study is prohibited, with the exception of students on Master of Music who are allowed to study in Europe in terms 2 and 3 of year one.
+Commonly known as ‘mobility’, students are permitted to study in Europe in either Term 1 (Autumn Semester) or Terms 2 & 3 (Spring Semester) of the following academic session.
+Mobility in the first or final year of a student’s programme of study is also prohibited.
 Students study for credit and are expected to take, and pass, a pre-specified number of modules which form part of the student’s overall degree programme.

 For an overview of the Erasmus+ programme please see: Erasmus+ Learning Together brochure 2016 and https://www.erasmusplus.org.uk/advice-for-participants

 Students must apply to study at one of our partner institutions.
 Applications to institutions that are not partnered with the Conservatoire are not permitted.
-Please see our current Partner Institution List
+Please see our current Erasmus Partner Institution List

 The Erasmus grant rates for 2021/2022 are not yet known.
 The rates for 2020/2021 for student study mobility are: